grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 The _Prospect_ followed the sonar beacon to docking slip four, located on the bottom of the docking bay tube.
 It was the largest size slip this depot had available --- or even widely used in the cargo sub industry.
 A semi-standard size for large cargo hold hatches.
 They carefully eased the _Prospect_ under slip four, until the big cargo hatch on the _Prospect_'s deck came up to the docking slip and connected to it --- essentially a scaled-up maneuver of exactly how the _Gnat_ had mated to the underside of the _Prospect_.

 Hemi went down to the cargo hold and walked, hunched over, across the catwalk that hung two meters down from the ceiling.
-Captain Percy could walk fully upright on the catwalk, but not Hemi.
+Percy could walk fully upright on the catwalk, but not Hemi.
 He made his way to the large cargo hatch above the far end of the catwalk.
 There, he picked up a rubber mallet that was left hanging on some hooks for this purpose and banged on the big cargo hatch with it, setting off a pleasant low gonging sound that reverberated for a full twenty seconds.
 He waited a few seconds more and then heard the pop of the dock crew unsealing the hatch into the docking bay above him, the whir of an electric pump sucking the residual water out of the slip well, and then a few minutes after that came the answering pounding on the _Prospect_'s cargo hatch letting Hemi know it was OK to pop it.
 He released the hatch locks.

 Two winches were set on either side of the cargo hatch along the catwalk.
 The big hatch was closed by two concave half-moon doors that lay one over the other to form a low dome.
 The upper one needed to be raised first.
 Hemi grabbed the wheel that turned the winch and put a good portion of his straining and powerful muscle into it, but it would not budge.
 This sometimes happened when the air pressure between a sub and a dock was not equalized.
 Hemi was trying to push up the door when there was slightly more than an atmosphere of pressure weighing on it.